This post may contain affiliate links. Please see our disclosure policy.

 Soup Canning Recipes

-If you’re anything like me, you probably got started canning extra vegetables from the garden.
-It’s a great way to preserve your extra produce for winter without relying on a freezer to keep it cold.
-However, these vegetables still need a bit more effort to make a meal.
-That’s why I also like to include some soup in my pantry.
+If you are anything like me, you probably got started canning extra vegetables from the garden.
+It is a good way to preserve your harvest for winter without leaning on a freezer to keep it cold.
+Those plain jars of vegetables still take a bit of work to turn into a meal though, which is why I keep plenty of soup in the pantry too.

-Home-canned soup takes little effort to open, heat, and enjoy.
-They may not help me make big fancy meals, but they fill everyone with nourishing, tasty food when the family is stretched thin or under the weather.
+Home-canned soup takes almost no effort to open, heat, and enjoy.
+It may not pull together a big fancy meal, but it fills everyone with warm, tasty food on the nights when the family is stretched thin or under the weather.
+I much prefer these to store-bought canned soups, which tend to be thin, heavy on sodium, and packed in cans that are often lined with plastic.

 Serving Ball Canning Thai Soup Recipe